TrevorHD/LTEncroachment/README.md

 # Files

-**LT_Data** *(.csv)* - Spreadsheet containing all of the demographic data on the shrubs that were a part of the study.
+**LT_Data** *(.xlsx)* - Spreadsheet containing all of the demographic data on the shrubs that were a part of the study.
 Also contains data on transect length and the transplant experiment.
 See the file metadata for more information.

-**Seed_Drop** *(.csv)* - Spreadsheet containing position and time for each seed drop trial.
+**Seed_Drop** *(.xlsx)* - Spreadsheet containing position and time for each seed drop trial.
 See the file metadata for more information.

 **00_RunAll** *(.R)* - Runs scripts 01-07.
 This process takes a few minutes.